Criminals (Meghan Trainor song): Commercial performance

 The inclusion of "Criminals" in The Perfect Couple caused its Spotify streams to increase by 1770% in the period between the show's release and the last week of September, prompting Trainor to add it to the set list of the Timeless Tour.
 The song debuted at number 100 on the Billboard Hot 100 issued for November 23, 2024.
 It peaked at numbers 10 and 13 on the Adult Pop Airplay and Pop Airplay charts in the US, respectively.
 "Criminals" entered at number 19 on the Digital Song Sales chart.
 In Canada, the song peaked at number 92 on the Canadian Hot 100.

 "Criminals" reached number 18 on the UK Singles Downloads Chart and number 19 on Singles Sales.
 The song entered at number 21 on the New Zealand Hot Singles chart.
 It charted at number five on the Polish Airplay Top 100.
-"Criminals" also peaked at number 11 on San Marino's SMRRTV Top 50 chart, number 42 on Lithuania Airplay, number 40 on Commonwealth of Independent States Airplay, and number 54 on the Russian Airplay chart.
+"Criminals" also peaked at number 11 on San Marino's SMRTV Top 50 Airplay chart, number 40 on Lithuania Airplay and Commonwealth of Independent States Airplay, and number 54 on the Russian Airplay chart.